 7) Consolidate is the last step – letting go is a process which often doesn’t just happen overnight but the more awareness you have and the more you take action by letting go, the closer you will move to living a life that you desire!

-In the process of letting go be kind and patient with yourself and if you get stuck and are not moving forward, consider COACHING IN NATURE to assist you in the process.
+In the process of letting go be kind and patient with yourself and if you get stuck and are not moving forward.